Orelbenr/cryptopals-writeups/Set5_Diffie-Hellman_and_friends/README.md

 Next, we implement the client.

-The client generate DH session when created, and procceed to send secure messages to the server.
+The client generates DH session when created, and proceed to send secure messages to the server.
 ```python
 class Client:
     p = int('ffffffffffffffffc90fdaa22168c234c4c6628b80d'